CenterForAssessment/Washington/The_Washington_Growth_Model_Simple.md

 The report includes three sections and multiple appendices covering: Data, SGP Results, and Goodness of Fit:

-1. Section Data includes details on the data preparation
+* *Data* includes details on the decision rules used in the raw data preparation and student record validation.
+* *SGP Results* provides basic descriptive statistics from the 2013 analyses.
+* The *Goodness of Fit* section provides details about how well the statistical models used to produce SGPs fit Washington students' data.
+This includes discussion of goodness of fit plots and the student- and school-level correlations between SGP and prior achievement.

 # Data
 Data for the Washington Comprehensive Assessment Program (WCAP) used in the SGP analyses were supplied by the Washington OSPI to the NCIEA for analysis in the fall of 2013.
 The current longitudinal data set includes academic years 2005-2006 through 2012-2013.
 Subsequent years' analyses will augment this multi-year data set allow OSPI to maintain a comprehensive longitudinal data set for all students taking the WCAP.

 Student Growth Percentiles have been produced for students that have a current score and at least one prior score in the same subject or a related content area.
 SGPs were produced for grade-level Reading and Mathematics, as well as high school End of Course (EOC) Mathematics 1 (Algebra) and 2 (Geometry).

 ## Longitudinal Data
 Growth analyses on assessment data require data which are linked to individual students over time.
 Student growth percentile analyses require, at a minimum two, and preferably three years of assessment data for analysis of student progress.
 To this end it is necessary that a unique student identifier be available so that student data records across years can be merged with one another and subsequently examined.
 Because some records in the assessment data set contain students with more than one test score in a content area in a given year, a process to create unique student records in each content area by year combination was required in order to carry out subsequent growth analyses.
 The elimination of duplicate records was accomplished by selecting one of the multiple records based upon the following decision rules:

-1) If a student took more than one assessment, in the same subject, test type, grade and school year, their highest score was selected.
+1. If a student took more than one assessment, in the same subject, test type, grade and school year, their highest score was selected.
-2) If a student took more than one assessment in the same grade, subject and school year, their highest score was selected.
+2. If a student took more than one assessment in the same grade, subject and school year, their highest score was selected.
-3) If as student took more than one assessment in the same subject and school year, but was identified as being in two different grades, their highest score was selected.
+3. If as student took more than one assessment in the same subject and school year, but was identified as being in two different grades, their highest score was selected.

 OSPI identified duplicates as invalid in the 2013 panel data prior to calculation.